Transportation within Baltimore FAQ (v14.0 release Jul 2014)

 And please be nice and add an extra dollar or two for the driver’s tip — maybe two if you have him loading and unloading a lot of luggage.
 It sounds expensive, but tips are where they really make their living, just like waitresses and pizza delivery guys.

 It is strongly suggested that you do NOT attempt to walk from the bus terminal to the Convention Center, and walking to the Light Rail is totally counterproductive.
 As such, no directions are provided here.
 Suck it down and take a taxi.
 Do not think that you can walk that distance.
 It's certainly possible to walk it, but it involves a long overpass with no walkway.
 There is a pedestrian route that takes you up and down stairs to a walkway attached to a railroad overpass.
 It’s a couple blocks through a not-very-nice part of town and around/through the Ravens Stadium complex.
 You WILL get lost.
 Even Baltimore residents would not walk this route voluntarily, IF they even know of it.
 DO NOT DO IT unless you’re a martial arts god/goddess with a great map.
-(As it turns out, this writer is in that area frequently for business reasons — and he often has a police radio if he’s there for a long time.)
-And if Baltimore weather is typical for July (hot and muggy), that $1.60 or $8 will be the best you’ve ever spent.
+If Baltimore weather is typical for July/August (hot and muggy), that $1.60 or $8 will be the best you’ve ever spent.

 As suggested at the top of this document, look for fellow otaku with which to share rides.

-To reserve a ride and get the cheapest price, go here.
-You can go directly to the bus and pay to board, however, it costs more to do so rather than going online to reserve a ride ticket.
-BoltBus features:
+To reserve a ride and get the cheapest price, go to www.boltbus.com.
+You can also go directly to the bus and pay to board, but it costs more to do so rather than going online to reserve a ticket.
+BoltBus features reserved seating, free Wi-fi, plenty of legroom, plug-in outlets at every seat, and most standard amenities found on a motor coach: restroom, air conditioning, panoramic views, etc.

 BoltBus also does charter buses.
-To charter a BoltBus, just call 1-(888)-MYBOLTB (888-692-6582) and a travel coordinator will assist in arranging exclusive use of one of the buses.
+If you contact BoltBus, a travel coordinator will assist in arranging exclusive use of one of the buses.
 All the extra amenities are included (free Wi-Fi, power outlets and additional leg room).
 It is noted that weekend availability may be limited, so a group that may want a chartered bus for Otakon may want to call in advance to see if the group can reserve a BoltBus.

-All Amtrak and MARC (State of Md.
-Baltimore/Washington DC commuter trains) Penn Line trains in Baltimore arrive at a place called PENN STATION.
+All Amtrak and MARC Penn Line trains in Baltimore arrive at a place called BALTIMORE PENN STATION.
 From there, you can either take the MTA Light Rail (see below), a bus, or — if you’re feeling your oats — you can walk the 1.5 miles due SOUTH.
 Or you can take a cab from the cabstand at the train station.
 This will take you directly where you want to go.
 It will cost about $5-8 to get to the Holiday Inn/Days Inn/Sheraton City Center (not to be confused with the Sheraton connected to the BCC) or the BCC, and that includes a tip.
-(For more on taxis, see the Greyhound/Peter Pan section.)
+(For more on taxis, see Section 2.)

-There is also a separate MARC line (the Camden Line) that goes from DC and other points south directly to the Camden Yards station.
+There is also the MARC Camden Line that goes from DC and other points south directly to the Camden Yards station.
 This is only a block or two from the Baltimore Convention Center — more precisely just across the street.
 This is NOT an Amtrak station!
 Camden Station serves weekday-only MARC commuter trains between Washington Union Station and Baltimore Camden Station with intermediate stops (Laurel, Dorsey, etc.).
-This line is not to be confused with the Penn Line, which operates on Amtrak tracks through Baltimore’s Penn Station.
-It can be useful (and very convenient) for a ride to Otakon, but ONLY if you ride in on Thursday or Friday and return on Monday (meaning another night’s stay at a hotel or with friends).
-The fares are quite reasonable, but there are relatively few trains scheduled on the Camden Line, primarily at what we consider “rush hour.”
+It can be useful (and very convenient) for a ride to Otakon, but ONLY if you ride in on Thursday or Friday and return on Monday (meaning another night's stay at a hotel or with friends).
+The fares are quite reasonable, but there are relatively few trains scheduled on the Camden Line, primarily at what we consider "rush hour".
 Alternately, you could consider riding in to Camden Station to get TO Otakon, then catching a ride home with friends or being picked up on Sunday.

 As another tip, it may be possible to ride MARC from locations on the Brunswick Line (Rockville/Gaithersburg/Martinsburg/Frederick) to Washington and then ride another train north to Baltimore.
 This can work if, for example, you want to ride in on Thursday/Friday while parents are working and you can be picked up Sunday evening.